BenRogersWPG/WebSearch/README.md

 ## Features ✨

 - Add multiple search engines in the extension settings and pick from them when performing a search
-- **NEW** Suggests query suggestions as you type, using Google Suggest
+- **NEW** Suggests search queries as you type, using Google Autocomplete
 - Easy to use and configure
 - Runs on Visual Studio Code for the Web (vscode.dev)
 - Keyboard shortcut to perform a quick search <kbd>Alt</kbd>+<kbd>`</kbd>